jake-k-38/win-ioc-detect/README.md

 * [Usage](#usage)

 ## General info
-The script will swiftly search Windows event viewer logs (such as new process creation, new scheduled tasks, and ADFS logs) for any signs of log4shell or exploitation attempts.
-The script will look for obfuscated Base64 strings as well as known log4shell detection strings in the wild.
+The script will swiftly inspect Windows event viewer logs for any indicators of log4shell or exploitation attempts (such as new process creation, new scheduled tasks, and ADFS logs).
+The script will look for obfuscated Base64 texts as well as known log4shell/Common APT execution patterns in the wild.
-Feel free to add custom IOC patterns as the reverse shells' obfuscation becomes tougher and more obfuscated.

-TL;DR the script will search common event viewer logs for exploitation attempts.
+TL;DR the script will search common event viewer logs for exploitation attempts on machine.

 ## Getting started
 To run this project, extract it to a local directory then open an Administrator powershell<br />